maelliott1010/jekyll-now/about.md

 *Computer Science*: Edge bundling and network layouts- together at last!
 In this work, I am investigating the utility of Low Stretch Spanning Trees (a cool, recent discovery from the math world) for the quasi-tree edge bundling and layout.
 In this project, we revisit the utility of quasi-tree layouts, and demonstrate how to promote edge bundling to a first class data abstraction.
 These features enable new types of visual displays and interaction idioms for the graph drawing/network visualization community.
 This work is conducted under the supervision of Dr. Tamara Munzner.

+If you too believe in applied perception, or want to learn more, check out the initiative I co-founded @ [VisXVision](www.visxvision.com)

 **Other interests:**

 * I have over 5 years of experience working as a usability engineer.
 I started this professional journey at Northrop Grumman in Washington DC and Baltimore, in 2014.
 Since then, I have consulted in software design and usability for a variety of tech companies and non-profits in Vancouver, BC.